 In short, the stage is set for a significant change, and the best corporate debit cards are delivering.
 By redefining the fundamental workings of corporate payment systems with a focus on debit funding, Bento for Business:

 With so many advantages, it’s a small wonder that companies are drifting away from the best corporate credit cards towards debit-backed options.
 Bento for Business lets you trade the uncertainty of an unfriendly regulatory credit landscape for the simplicity of a system that does away with the unknowns.
-It only takes about 60 seconds to sign up, and you can try it for 60 days free of charge, so get started now.
+It only takes about 60 seconds to sign up, and you can try it for 60 days free of charge or call us at 866.220.8455.

 Applying does NOT affect your credit score!*This is not a credit card.